chriskirknielsen/chriskirknielsen.com/src/en/posts/2022-12-29-year-in-review-2022/index.md

 I also did some work on myself: in September, I decided to start running.
 My dad has run a fair share of marathons, and still runs 10 Km every Sunday despite being over 60 years old — figured I could do a little running as I approached 30.
 I’ve been quite inactive my whole life (praise be my metabolism, for now) so it was something I really wanted to do.
 From the end of September to the end of November, I managed to go from 2 Km to 5.5 Km runs, about three times a week.
 And I live on a hill so I get that extra calf exercise!

-{% localimage "cincy-view.jpg", "A high vantage point of a city taken from a park where most trees have lost their leaves, framing the photo with naked branches.
+{% image "./cincy-view.jpg", "A high vantage point of a city taken from a park where most trees have lost their leaves, framing the photo with naked branches.
 The rooftops below and the hills in the far back are covered in a light layer of snow.
 The skies are grey and cloudy.
 And for a moment, everything just looks quiet and halted in time.", "Look at that view!", { ratio: 1663/1247 } %}

 In other health-related stuff, I went out with a few co-workers before Thanksgiving and had too much to drink.
 I later got even more drunk for the office Holiday party and even vomited (in the bathroom luckily).
 I was told I behaved but this has definitely eaten at me and I don't like not being fully aware, especially if I'm seeing fantastic folks I haven't seen in over three years — I'd like to remember that, especially not knowing when the next time will be! (also when I have very limited social interactions in a new city) A nasty blizzard picked up after the party and a co-worker drove me home, bless his soul.